Providing a safe and loving environment for your children to adjust to new experiences.

 Gross Motor Skills

 The development of their gross motor skills involves their large muscle groups, such as those in their legs and arms.
-Infants will be able to hold up their heads, roll over, crawl, and pull themselves up.
-We use different physical activities to help them get used to such movement and promote positive reinforcement to encourage their progress.
+Infants will be able to hold their heads up, roll over, crawl, and pull themselves up.
+We use different physical activities to help them get used to this type of movement and to promote positive reinforcement to encourage their progress.

 Social Skills

-The social skills the infant develops consist of grinning, imitating facial expressions, growing attachments to over people, and making eye contact with them.
+The social skills the infant develops include grinning, imitating facial expressions, forming attachments to others, and making eye contact.
 Our teachers educate your little ones on proper etiquette and appropriate social skills.
 They monitor your children as they form relationships with others through positive interactions.

 Do you want to know more about our infant program?
 Contact us or visit our location today.